AztecProtocol/noir-starter/foundry-voting/README.md

 ## Overview

-This is the process used for how you could use the [circuit](circuits/src/main.nr) and the [zkVote contract](src/zkVote.sol) to manage private voting.
+This is the model used for creating the [circuit](circuits/src/main.nr) and the [zkVote contract](src/zkVote.sol) to manage private voting.

 1. Create a set of voters.
 A merkle root is stored in the zkVote Solidity contract that voters will use to verify membership against.
 In this example, there are 4 accounts in the set of voters.
 The private keys are 0, 1, 2, 3 and the secret value to create the commitment is 9.